InnerSourceCommons/innersourcecommons.org/README.md

 ## How to change information on the site

-It's can be done easily via editing the content in this reposotory.
+It's can be done easily via editing the content in this repository.
 Just make changes through GitHub UI or clone the repository to your computer and push to remote.
 Create a Pull Request and after the review changes will be automatically uploaded to the site.

 ## Installation and local run

-If you want to test the page before commit you can run the site locally. you need to have `git` and `hugo` installed.
-Please, follow the official installation instructions.
+If you want to test the page before commit you can run the site locally. you need to have `git` and [hugo](https://gohugo.io/getting-started/installing/) installed.
+Please follow the official installation instructions.

 ```
-$ git clone [url]]
+$ git clone [url]
 $ cd innersourcecommons.net
 $ hugo server
 ```